noloader/cryptopp-android-mk/README.md

 1. better support Android distributions
 2. supplement the GNUmakefile which is reaching its limits with repsect to GNUmake-based configuration

 The initial `Android.mk` and `Application.mk` based on Alex Afanasyev's pull request at http://github.com/weidai11/cryptopp/pull/3.
+The pull request went unmerged because we did not want to add the directory structure to accommodate Android builds.
+Though we did not merge Afanasyev's pull request, Afanasyev should get the credit for this work.

 There is a wiki page available that discusses the Android build system and the Crypto++ project files in more detail at [Android.mk (Command Line)](https://www.cryptopp.com/wiki/Android.mk_(Command_Line)).

 ## Testing

 The Android build files are a work in progress, so use them at your own risk.
-With that said <tt>cryptest-android.sh</tt> is used to test the build system.
+With that said <tt>cryptest-ndk.sh</tt> is used to test the build system.

-In September 2016 the library added <tt>cryptest-android.sh</tt> to help test the Android.mk gear.
+In September 2016 the library added <tt>cryptest-ndk.sh</tt> to help test the Android.mk gear.
 The script is located in Crypto++'s <tt>TestScripts</tt> directory.
 The script downloads the Android.mk project files and builds the library.

-If you want to use <tt>cryptest-android.sh</tt> to drive things then perform the following steps.
+If you want to use <tt>cryptest-ndk.sh</tt> to drive things then perform the following steps.

 ```
 cd cryptopp
-cp TestScripts/cryptest-android.sh .
+cp -p TestScripts/cryptest-ndk.sh .
-./cryptest-android.sh
+bash cryptest-ndk.sh
 ```

 ## Workflow